 Check out my Nagoya Food Guide to learn about the different foods you can find in Nagoya as well as restaurant recommendations.

 If you are visiting Nagoya with children the Port of Nagoya Public Aquarium might be worth a visit.
 It is one of the better and larger aquariums in Japan and its main draw is the dolphins, beluga and orca whales.
 There are feeding sessions as well as three daily dolphin shows.

 You can also learn how Lego bricks are manufactured, build your own Lego models and enjoy some kid-friendly rides.
-Of course, there are countless restaurants and shops where you can buy Lego sets.
+Of course, there are countless restaurants serving kid-friendly food, and shops where you can buy Lego sets.

 Your kids will be even happier if they don’t have to stand in line for tickets at the entrance.
 If you book your tickets via klook.com you can use the special klook entrance and skip the line.
 This saves not only time but also nerves.
 Let the holiday begin and book your ticket on klook.com today!

 If you think one day in Legoland just isn’t enough you can spend the night at the Legoland Hotel Japan a 4-star Lego-themed hotel that will excite your children with a kid’s entertainment area and kids pool.

 Book your stay at the Legoland Hotel Japan today on booking.com and make your kid’s dreams come true!